cdegroot/evrl/_posts/2018-06-12-dont-use-libraries.markdown

 and consider the trade-offs in the light of the overall "keep your code malleable" trade-off.

 What is easier to change in the future?
-Code that freely flows in one idiom of your chosen language, or code you have to adapt in order to pull in a library with 20 subroutines of which 2 are useful to you?
+Code that freely flows in one idiom of your chosen language, or code you have to adapt in order to pull in a library with 20 subroutines, 2 of which are useful to you?
 What is easier to adapt to your changing requirements?
 Your own code or something that needs to be changed by forking and sending pull requests to total strangers?
 Is including an npm package that has
 [a longer usage blurb than actual code](https://www.npmjs.com/package/home-or-tmp) really making your life easier?
 Is this code really that hard to write?
 Weren't you trained to write code, not cobble it up by borrowing from strangers, competitors even?
 What time are